 • Verify coverage details related to Personal Injury Protection (PIP) or MedPay benefits.

-Follow-up communication with insurers is also common, particularly when payments are delayed, partially reduced, or questioned during the claims review process.
-These extra steps require staff time and resources that go well beyond what is typically required for standard orthopedic cases billed to commercial health insurance.
+Follow-up communication with insurers is common, particularly when payments are delayed, partially reduced, or questioned during the claims review process.
+These extra steps require staff time and resources.

 The Drain of Auto Claim Reimbursements